-Ringworm on scalp can spread in different ways.
+Tinea capitis or Ringworm on scalp can spread in different ways.
 Here are the different ways how ringworms can actually spread:

 Ringworms spread through skin to skin.
 If a ringworm infected person comes in direct contact with another person, the latter can develop ringworms.